L0neGamer/benjibot/CONTRIBUTING.md

 You can check out the [README](README.md) for a brief overview on how to set up a local bot for testing.
 If you've never done something like this before, see [SETUP.md](SETUP.md).

+Note that since many of these instructions were written, the basic bot structure has been broken up, so theoretically all you should need to do is depend on benjibot-core and write your own plugins and executable.

 ### Writing good Pull Requests (PRs)

 Writing good PRs is hard.
 As such, here are some important points to consider when writing your PR to make it easier for the reviewer.